Frequently Asked Questions

 Does a student need more credits to be in Pathways?

-No. All students will still be required to complete 24 credits to graduate and become involved with other like-minded students, surrounded by caring adults and with co-curricular activities in which to participate.
+No. All students are required to complete 24 credits to graduate.
+Pathways help students become involved with other like-minded students and co-curricular activities while being surrounded by caring adults.

 No. A Pathway is simply letting a student explore an area of interest.